The energy landscape of tomorrow

 The reactor will operate at near-atmospheric pressures and cannot overheat thanks to a frozen salt plug that melts and drains the core to cooled tanks before damage can occur.

-The reactor can operate on existing spent nuclear fuel.
 This turns long-lived waste into low-carbon energy and short-lived waste, like that from hospitals.